 This simplified version of Shepherd’s Pie will be ready in 30 minutes and tastes delicious, making it the perfect weeknight meal!

 Y’all, this recipe is straight out of my childhood.
 It’s simple, it’s filling, and it pleases everyone’s tastebuds!
 Doesn’t hurt that it comes together in about 30 minutes, over half of which is baking.

-Confession: I’m less that proud to admit that 80% of the time I use instant mashed potatoes.
+Real talk: you can definitely use instant mashed potatoes here.
 I love homemade and the box stuff is nowhere near, I get it.
 But I also get that throwing together dinner in less than 30 minutes is a high priority at the end of the day, so instant potatoes it can be!
 That being said, the homemade stuff doesn’t take a ton more time.

 Add veggies, spices, and soup.
 Stir until everything is coated with the soup.

 Meanwhile, finish off your potatoes.
-Not nearly as good as homemade, but wayyyyyy faster for a night that I don’t have the energy to do it all.
+Instant potatoes aren’t nearly as good as homemade, but

 - 1 lb ground beef